Gotfrid/shiny-system-design/README.md

 - You are now logged in as the admin user
   - You can now add new users and control their group
   - Remember, that the group (either `admins` or `users` will have effect on what the user will see in Shinyproxy!)
+- The LDAP configuration is persisted via a docker volume
+  - Only one time configuration is required